MadeAgents/Hammer/README.md

 ```

 # Licenses
-This code is licensed under cc-by-4.0.
+This code is licensed under Apache-2.0 License.

 # Citation